adityagoyal08/Keep-me-alive/README.md

 ---

+Once you've taken the screenshots and placed them in the `screenshots/` folder, GitHub will automatically render them when you view the README in your repo.

-Let me know if you'd like to include author information, logging, or additional features in the script or README.
+Let me know if you want help creating the images or adding more!
 ```